pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 anticipating, the culmination of a lot of thought and discussion of some very fundamental matters.
-As can be expected, many of us embarked upon this project from different places and with different expectations, and it seems that all of these various diverging streams of thought converged on the inputs and outputs of this one workshop.
+As can be expected, many of us embarked upon this project from different places and with different expectations, and it seems that all of our diverse streams of thought converged on the inputs and outputs of this one workshop.
 It was good that the workshop was held on the top floor of a fifteen-story building, with many windows, plenty of fresh air, and a nice balcony upon which to exercise [the law of two feet].

-During this workshop there was a main track that was needed to fulfill some of the original Helmsley grant requirements, which Jeroen Bosman and Bianca Kramer expertly put together, designed around the theme of _putting the pieces together_.
-At many points in the program there was also the opportunity for any of the participants to create an unworkshop session about any topic they wanted to discuss.
-Despite a somewhat rocky beginning, I am happy that the atmosphere did eventually open up, and people were able to share and participate in what mattered to them.
+During this workshop there was a main track that was needed to fulfill some of the original Helmsley grant requirements, which Jeroen Bosman and Bianca Kramer expertly designed to fit the theme of _putting the pieces together_.
+At many points in the program, participants also had the opportunity to propose or join an unworkshop session to discuss any related topic or perspective that they desired.
+Despite a somewhat rocky beginning, I am happy that people were able to share and participate in what mattered to them.
 I tried to bounce around these unworkshops and the main track, learning as much as I could.
 Good conversations were taking place at all of them!
-But there were a few themes that I had been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further, so here's a breakdown of the rest of this post:
+But there were a few themes that I have been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further, so here's a breakdown of the rest of this post:

 1. Table of Contents
 {:toc}